wyyadd/LaLa/README.md

 On Linux, it can be found in either ```$XDG_CACHE_HOME/com.aironheart.lala``` or ```~/.cache/com.aironheart.lala```.

 ### Why is it named LaLa Trainers Launcher?
 It's named after my love for the movie "La La Land."
-I hope you can enjoy using the software.💃🏽💃🏽💃🏽
+I hope you can enjoy using the software.💃🏽

 ## ☕ Support
 LaLa Trainers Launcher is an open source project that runs on donations.